Gold Vermeil vs Gold Filled – What’s Better?

 5. Hypoallergenic Properties

-Gold vermeil can be non-hypoallergenic specifically when it has a base metal of copper.
-Whenever gold plating starts to wear off, it can expose the base metal.
-This metal can react with your skin and lead to allergies or skin turning green.
+If a metal is termed as hypoallergenic, it will not react with skin.
+Gold vermeil can be non-hypoallergenic at times specifically when gold plating totally wears off.
+Sterling silver can be non-hypoallergenic towards people with sensitive skin leading to skin allergies or skin turning green.
 If you are one who has a history of sensitive skin, then you must avoid gold vermeil jewelry.

-Gold filled is completely hypoallergenic.
-Main reason for this is the inclusion of thick gold layer which never exposes the base metal to outer atmosphere.
+Gold filled is completely hypoallergenic if it is made in 18k gold or 14k gold.
+These two alloys of gold are hypoallergenic and will never react with the skin.
+This inclusion of thick gold layer of 14k or 18k gold never exposes the base metal to outer atmosphere.
 In this way, your skin does not react with any potentially harmful metals.

 6. Cost